KellenPretorius/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-100-decimal_to_hexadecimal -onverts a number from base 10, stored in DECIMAL, to base 16 101-rot13 - Replaces every letter with the letter 13 spaces ahead of it - rot13 encryption 102-odd - Paste every other line starting with the first
+100-decimal_to_hexadecimal -onverts a number from base 10, stored in DECIMAL, to base 16 101-rot13 - Replaces every letter with the letter 13 spaces ahead of it - rot13 encryption 102-odd - Paste every other line starting with the first 103-water_and_stir - Converts water and stir into their base 5 counterparts, uses algorthmicexpansion to to convert that into it's decimal-10, adds those decimal and converts the result into an octal and then replace each digit with the letters in bestchol.
+Long $(()) usage = long Readme.